AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/manage-assets-classic-s7-video.md

 ---
 title: Video
-seo-title: Video
 description: Assets provides for centralized video asset management where you can upload videos directly to Assets for auto-encoding to Scene7 and access Scene7 videos directly from Assets for page authoring.
-seo-description: Assets provides for centralized video asset management where you can upload videos directly to Assets for auto-encoding to Scene7 and access Scene7 videos directly from Assets for page authoring.
-uuid: 46da7a0d-d17b-4716-a304-ce5496421b5a
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.4/ASSETS
 topic-tags: authoring
 content-type: reference
-discoiquuid: dfaa4b3f-f65a-4fe3-87a7-f3bc71015e56
 ---

 # Video{#video}